-Payday loans average \$417 in Minnesota.
+Payday loans average \$424 in Minnesota.
 Payday lenders market these loans, typically due back on the borrower's next payday, as short-term relief for a cash shortfall, but the simple truth is that they are designed to create a long-term cycle.
 With full payment typically due on the borrower's next payday, and with the lender able to extract payment directly from the borrower's bank account, repeat borrowing is common and costly.

-In Minnesota, borrowers take an average 7 loans per year and are caught in debt for 20 weeks or more.
+In Minnesota, borrowers take an average 6 loans per year and are caught in debt for 20 weeks or more.
 At these rates, they often end up paying much more in interest than they originally borrowed.

 And research from the Consumer Financial Protection Bureau indicates that payday lenders rely heavily on this repeat cycle: 75% of fees come from borrowers with ten or more loans per year.
-That is why the 36% APR cap stops this type of predatory lending.
-Payday lenders can't make their business model of extracting repeat fees work at that rate.
+Payday lenders can't make their business work unless they keep borrowers in financial servitude.